 Onboarding Instructors

-• For our Webpage: Please send us and email with a nice portrait picture of you (or one that you are recognisable) and a brief profile text for our team page *see example here: https://sprachcamp-allgaeu.de/team
+- For our Webpage: Please send us and email with a nice portrait picture of you and a brief profile text for our team page, see example here: https://sprachcamp-allgaeu.de/team

 For UK passport holders only (work permit paperwork):

-• A letter of permission so that I can pick up your work permit at the foreign office.
-I need your signature for this – they don’t accept a digital one so please print and sign and send a picture of it back to me.
+- A letter of permission so that I can pick up your work permit at the foreign office.
+I need your signature for this – again print, sign, scan.

 Teamer App